-- Learn to store it right with proper food storage techniques.
+- Learn proper food storage techniques.
 Even if you think you already know it all, go ahead and click that link.
 You might be surprised!

 - Preserve what you can’t use now.
 The U of M Extension Service offers a variety of classes on food safety, food preservation and safe growing methods.

 - Donate your excess.
 Did you know you could donate fruits and vegetables from your garden to the food shelves?
 See this article for a list of locations that may take fresh produce – call first.